IshratMishu/crypto-tracker-web-app/README.md

 # [CryptoTracker Web App](https://crypto-tracker-ten-taupe.vercel.app/) 🌟

-A Crypto Tracker App using **Next.js** & **Tailwind CSS**.
+A Crypto Tracker Web App using **Next.js** & **Tailwind CSS**.
 It shows details regarding almost all cryptocurrencies.
 You can easily convert the price in your local currency.

 **Live Link:** https://crypto-tracker-ten-taupe.vercel.app/